karinisantanna/conquering-responsive-layouts/README.md

 - Day 07: Suggested solution for the Day 5 challenge*
 - Day 08: Flexbox Basics
 - Day 09: A deeper dive into flexbox
+- Day 10: Extra curricular activities*
+- Day 11: Using flexbox for a navigation

 \* no challenge